davetron5000/scala-boss/scala/04_boss_fodder.md

 # Scala code would be just as easy to maintain as Java
 # **Over 50% Agreed**

 !SLIDE
-# How many developers based their decision to work here on our use of Scala?
-# ?

-!SLIDE
-# How many developers based their decision to work here on our use of Scala?
-# **Over 30%**

-!SLIDE
 # Scala would have a positive impact on recruiting
 # ?